papaponmx/blog/FED_automation_part_4.md

 In this post **we will create part of a system that is part of a bigger one**.
 We will focus only on running performance test.

+**Note**: In this post I am assuming that you are quite familiar with Git, [Github Webhooks](https://dev.to/papaponmx/a-gentle-explanation-of-github-webhooks-----d3e), [NodeJS](https://nodejs.org) and Docker.

 ## The problem

 > ABC Corp has a `SPA` that is core to the business.
 It needs to perform great on mobile(we will define what great means later).
 As time goes by, releases become more frequent and there is a pressing need **to ensure that all new releases comply with the `performance budget` assigned to it**